ViNN280801/ContainersCXX/Dictionary/README.md

 // Returns "true" if empty, ohterwise - "false" constexpr bool empty() const;

-// ReturnsErasing all elements from the container void clear() noexcept;
+// Erasing all elements from the container void clear() noexcept;

-// ReturnsThrows an exception if there is no such key
+// Throws an exception if there is no such key
 // Returns Key of root (head) node if exists virtual Key const &get_key() const noexcept override;